Equity, Pathways, & Inclusion

 SMC is on Kizh, Tongva, and Chumash Land.

 What is a land acknowledgement?
 What does it mean, and why is it important?
-While SMC works to build a land acknowlegement resource for our community, we invite you to peruse the research and resources our friends at the USC Dornsife Department of History have to offer on the Tongva and neighboring indigenous communities.
+We invite you to peruse the research and resources our friends at the USC Dornsife Department of History have to offer on the Tongva and neighboring indigenous communities.

 USC History Dept. Tongva Land Acknowledgement